“It takes 20 years to build a reputation and five minutes to ruin it. If you think about that, you’ll do things differently.” – Warren Buffet

 Reputation is a growing factor in the corporate world.
 Reflective of this is the amount of scholarly content that can be found on the web with a simple Google search on the subject.

 Brand perception has never had a bigger influence on a company’s value than it does today.
-With the Internet creating a connected and highly active global community, it is easier than ever for bad news and misinformation about your company to spread like a wildfire.
+With the Internet creating a connected and highly active global community, it is easier than ever for bad news and misinformation about your company to spread like wildfire.
 That is why reputation management and monitoring are two of the most valuable services a company can invest in during this digital age.

 Brand awareness and protecting a positive public perception are crucial these days because a good corporate reputation can: